Recent Posts

 Rendered by Chad Krouse, 2025

 When the Episcopal Diocese of Florida was divided into four dioceses (Florida, Southeast, Central, and Southwest) in 1969, Dekay (1993) notes that all three of the new dioceses retained various elements from the former see's seal.
 Thus, the very intricate bordure that appears on the arms of both the Dioceses of Southeast and Southwest Florida.
-That is all well and good, until I started to find a theme.

-Diocese of Southeast Florida and Trinity Cathedral
+Top: Arms of the Episcopal Diocese of Southeast Florida

 Rendered by Chad Krouse, 2025